BSVogler/k8s-runpod-kubelet/readme.md

 - `--kubeconfig`: Path to kubeconfig file (only for running outside the cluster)
 - `--reconcile-interval`: How often to check for jobs (in seconds, default: 30)
-- `--pending-job-threshold`: Number of pending jobs that triggers automatic offloading (default: 5)
+- `--pending-job-threshold`: Number of pending jobs that triggers automatic offloading (default: 1)
+- `--max-pending-time`: Maximum time that a job is allowed to stay in pending state before it is offloaded (default: 0)
 - `--max-gpu-price`: Maximum price per hour for GPU instances (default: 0.5)
 - `--health-server-address`: Address for the health check server (default: :8080)